cissic/cissic.github.io/_posts/2022-12-27-configuring-and-installing-emacs.md

     ;; (require 'package)      ;; built-in in 27.1

-### The main part of the script - list the packages
+### The main part of the installation script - list of the packages

 I used to have `(defvar my-packages ...` instead of `(setq my-packages ...` below but... **Do not** use `defvar` for declaring a list of packages to be installed!